voytas75/KrakenExchangeAPI-PowerShell/README.md

 # KrakenExchangeAPI-PowerShell

-This PowerShell scripts provides an easy way to interact with the Kraken Exchange API.
+This PowerShell scripts and module [KrakenExchange](https://www.powershellgallery.com/packages/KrakenExchange) provides an easy way to interact with the Kraken Exchange API.
 It includes cmdlets for querying account information, getting ticker information for a specific currency pair, ...

 ## Installation